 Factors to consider when estimating your relocation costs

-The biggest problem you’ll come across when you start to calculate your moving expenses is the fact that they aren’t simple and straight-forward.
+The biggest problem you’ll come across when you start to calculate your moving expenses is the fact that they aren’t simple.
 There are so many different things that combine into your final cost:

 - how far you’re moving